According to these ILP volunteers, sometimes what you come home with is a little unexpected.

 For any questions about the ILP program, the country you’re going to … or how to even start an application, come talk to one of our ILP representatives!
 They’d love to help you out.

-Quite a few volunteers get more culture shock when they get back home than they did when they started living in a foreign country … a but unexpected right?
-But right of the bat, you’ll quickly realize that life abroad isn’t like life at home … but don’t worry, that’s a good thing.
+Quite a few volunteers get more culture shock when they get back home than they did when they started living in a foreign country … a bit unexpected right?

 On your semester, did you notice your perspective changing?